fxamacker/cbor/README.md

 * Milestone v2.2
    - [ ] CBOR BSTR <--> Go byte array.
 In the meantime, use CBOR BSTR with Go byte slice.
-   - [ ] If time allows, add more CBOR tags as default or optional built-in tags.
+   - [ ] Replace some hardcoded limits with options (within allowed ranges) for encoding and decoding (e.g. max nested levels).

 <hr>